Bre-Wonder/chat-demo/README.md

     *   Emulator: Android Studio (please see official documentation at https://developer.android.com/studio)

-    *   Simulator: For iOS user, you can install ExpoGo for your mobile device OR for Mac OS user you can install Xcode (see instructions for this below)
+    *   Simulator: For iOS user, you can install ExpoGo for your mobile device OR for Mac OS user you can install Xcode (You must install Xcode and Xcode Command Line Tools from the App Store)

 ## Project Dependancies: